anuragambuja/data-engineering-gcp/BigQuery.md

 - This is for Analytical database and not for Transactional purpose.
 Alternative to OpenSource Apache Hive.
 Some alternatives to BigQuery from other cloud providers would be AWS Redshift or Azure Synapse Analytics.
 - Built using BigTable + GCP Infrastructure
 - BigQuery is Columnar storage.
 Cloud SQL databases are RECORD-based storage, meaning the entire record must be opened on disk even if you just selected a single column in your query.
+- GoogleSQL, used by both BigQuery and Spanner uses 2011 ANSI SQL
 - Avro, ORC, and Parquet files are all now supported for federated querying.
 - Exabyte scale
 - BQ managed Transfer Service allows to move data into BQ from SaaS services.
 You can schedule loades and automatically scale and access other data sources through various connectors.